barchart/north-america-grain-price/docs/content/quick_start.md

 ## 01 Get an API key

-GO to [cmdty website](https://www.barchart.com/cmdty/data/grain-prices) and fill out the `Get Started` form.
-Barchart team will set-up an API Key for you.
+Head over to the [cmdty website](https://www.barchart.com/cmdty/data/grain-prices) and fill out the 'Get Started' form.
+The Barchart team will quickly set you up your very own API key.

 ## 02 Make your first query

-Let's retrieve all grain bids from all elevators in your zip code area:
+As an example, let's retrieve all grain bids from all elevators in your zip code area:
-* Open any browser you have
+* Open your favorite web browser
-* Put your API key and Zip Code into the url template -  http://ondemand.websol.barchart.com/getGrainBids.json?apikey={YOUR_API_KEY}&getAllBids=1&zipCode={YOUR_ZIP_CODE} -, then copy it
+* Enter your API key and zip code into the url template:  http://ondemand.websol.barchart.com/getGrainBids.json?apikey={YOUR_API_KEY}&getAllBids=1&zipCode={YOUR_ZIP_CODE}
-* Past the url into the browser, and hit enter
+* Copy and paste the url into the browser, and hit enter
 * Voila!
 Should qualified grain bids return to your browser, similar to below:
 ```
 "status": {